Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 ```

 ### Wrap Key
-`wrapKey` will wrap a key with an encryption layer
+`wrapKey` will wrap a key with an encryption layer.
+The following algorithms are currently supported: "RSA-OAEP", "RSA-OAEP-256", and "RSA1_5".

 ```javascript
 const wrapped = await cryptoClient.wrapKey("RSA-OAEP", keyToWrap);